chrispsn/mesh-spreadsheet/README.md

 2. Formulas for simple data processing, such as sums and table joins, should be short.
 3. It should have literals for lists, dicts, and tables.
 Those literals should have unique AST representations so that they are easy for Mesh to edit and can be losslessly round-tripped.

-Bonus points if the language is already on every machine or otherwise small enough to quickly download.
+Bonus points it has built-in serialisation formats (JSON, CSV) and is already on every machine or otherwise small enough to quickly download.

 ## Thank you

-Thanks to Arthur Whitney for inventing k, to ngn for his implementation of k6, and to my family and friends for their support.
+Thanks to Arthur Whitney for inventing and refining k, to ngn for his implementation of k6, and to my family and friends for their support.